eigentaylor/eigentaylor.github.io/_previews/2026-07-02-minimax-strategy.md

 Some of these theorems do generalize beyond $n=3$, but I caution at the overall expectation of robustness.
 Minimax, for its wonderful simplicity and ease of explanation (relative to something like Schulze), is not a very robust Condorcet method.

-If you can use this model to say more interesting things about Minimax<d-footnote>I bet you can maybe generalize this model to say some interesting things about Ranked Pairs, too.</d-footnote> for $n>3$, let me know in the comments below!
+If you can use this model to say more interesting things about Minimax for $n>3$, or perhaps generalize this model to say some interesting things about Ranked Pairs, let me know in the comments below!
+I developed a somewhat analogous model for IRV (Ranked-Choice voting), which I may write about in a future post.

 ## Conclusion

-In practice, to subvert or profitably manipulate this type of election, you would have to
+In practice, to subvert or profitably manipulate this type of election, you would first need the resources to organize widespread dishonesty (without tipping off opponents who could organize counterstrategy).
+But in addition to that, the amount of foreknowledge of the precise structure of the matchups is extensive to be able to predict that the coalition with your exact ordering of the three candidates has opportunity to manipulate the election.

-1. Foresee that the election will produce a cycle
-2. Be able to gauge the relative strengths of the matchups to know *which* two matchups are the weakest (and you better be sure about the order)
-3. Be able to coordinate a large coalition of voters to insincerely change their votes in the exact right way to achieve the swap.
-4. Have that coalition be sufficiently large that you can actually change the relative strengths of the matchups, and hopefully disturb nothing else in the election (and hope nobody performs any counterstrategy to negate your efforts).

-Or, if you somehow actually have the resources to perform a *strong* manipulation, then you still have to be quite confident about the relative margins of the other matchups.
+Further, the manipulations would require convincing voters to either vote for their least favorite over their backup choice, or to betray their favorite in favor of their second choice.

 I simply do not see this as a practical concern.
 If you are a voter voting in such an election, I cannot recommend enough that you vote sincerely.
-There is effectively no way to do this without an unrealistic amount of knowledge, foresight, confidence, and *resources*.
+There is effectively no way to game the result without an unrealistic amount of knowledge, foresight, confidence, and *resources*.

 Just vote honestly.
 Vote for your favorite in their matchups.
 Vote for your second choice against your last choice.
 This system gives you the opportunity to have say in every single race, whether it is competitive or not.
 Don't think about strategy, just vote.